— ◆ —

 The Real Problems

 Dig under the surface.
 The first answer to every question here is rarely the real answer.
-Push gently.
 The cost question is critical — get a number if at all possible.

 "If you could fix one thing in your business tomorrow and it stayed fixed, what would it be?"

 Note exactly how they phrase it.
-The words they choose reveal how they are framing the problem.
+The words reveal how they are framing the problem.

 "What have you already tried to solve that, and what happened?"

-Prior attempts reveal what has not worked and often surface the real constraint underneath.
+Prior attempts reveal what has not worked and often surface the real constraint.

 "What do you believe is causing it at the root level?"

-Note whether it is a people problem, systems problem, or process problem.
+Note whether it is a people, systems, or process problem.

 "What does this problem cost you — in time, money, stress, and opportunity?"